MikeData/databaker_docs/index.rst

 =============================================

-This mini-site is intended as a quick-start and early reference for people starting with spreadsheet transformation within digital publishing or the wider organisation.
+This mini-site is intended as a quick-start and early reference for people starting with the spreadsheet transformation process via databaker.

 For anyone already familiar with what databaker is and what it does, and for those that want to jump straight in, you can find the official documentation here: https://github.com/sensiblecodeio/databaker/tree/master/databaker/tutorial